How can one room kit work in all room sizes?

 Does soft diffusion replace true diffusion?

 From a practical perspective, this is a matter of taste and is truly subjective.
-From a technical perspective, there are many different types of diffusers: some like the Primacoustic Razorblade are true quadratic residue diffusers that offer optimum diffusion but are expensive.
+From a technical perspective, there are many different types of diffusers: some are true quadratic residue diffusers that offer optimum diffusion but are expensive.
 Then, there are products that offer relatively good diffusion like the FlexiFuser and the Radiator that are relatively affordable.
 The Scatter Blocks present a very affordable solution that works very well considering the price.

 Can I increase the bass performance of the corner traps by putting more material behind them?